Echenique0702/adello.github.io/_posts/2019-01-21-Deviceid-Reliability.md

 The base data for all future investigations can simply be described as a list of visits of deviceID and apps at certain times.
 <p align="center"> <img src="../images/Deviceid-Reliability/table_data_example.png"> </p>
 Quering the dataset via hive or spark we can test if the data looks like what we expect.
-The goal of the study is to identify a set of pattern which lead to select unreliable device identifiers.
+The goal of the study is to identify a set of pattern which allows us to select only reliable device identifiers and filter out those which are not real, either because of technical problems or due to fraudulent behavior.
 Let's go into details about the discovered patterns.

 * **Fraction of unique devices**<br/>
 Only apps with a certain number of distinct deviceIDs must be considered to avoid statistical fluctuations.
 For each app the ratio of the recorded sessions and distinct device identifiers is calculated.
 The value one means that each session has a different device identifier while values close to zero means that all sessions have the same deviceID.
+In both situations we consider unreliable the deviceIDs send these apps.
 ![frac_uniq_dev](../images/Deviceid-Reliability/fraction_unique_devices.png)
-We suspect that something is broken in the way the apps provide/access the deviceID information.
-All apps which send broken deviceIDs are considered unreliable.

 * **Non realistic number of apps**<br/>